msmiller/magicbus/README.md

 subscribe([#agents, #offices]. "my_callback")
 ```

-But it also wants to get email sending requessts, as well as any global requests relating to email, so it needs to listen to it's own channels.
+But it also wants to get email sending requests, so it needs to listen to it's own channels.
+Plus a channel related to email in general.
 This changes the above line to:

 ```
 subscribe([@email, #email, #agents, #offices]. "my_callback")